What Is EDI?

 -

-The ERP connector integrates your company’s ERP system, allowing you to you send and receive messages in your ERP system’s native format.
+The ERP connector integrates your company’s ERP system, allowing you to you send and receive messages in your ERP system’s native EDI format.

 -